Huulamnguyen/can-cook/readme.md

 #### Recipe
 - **GET** `/recipes/autocomplete` Autocomplete a partial input to suggest possible recipe names.
-- **GET** `/recipes/{id}/information` Show recipe's information, includes: image of the recipe, recipe taste, recipe equipment, recipe ingredient, and analyzed recipe instruction
+- **GET** `/recipes/{id}/information` Show recipe's information, includes: image of the recipe, recipe taste, recipe equipment, recipe ingredient, and analyzed recipe instruction.
 - **GET** `recipes/findByIngredients` Find recipes that use as many of the given ingredients as possible and require as few additional ingredients as possible.
 - **POST** `recipes/{id}/add` Add recipe to favorite collection.
 (User must be authorized account)
 - **PUT** `recipes/{id}/edit` Edit recipe name.
 (User must be authorized account)